farrelleoin93/Milestone-1-Recipe-Site/README.md

 ### User Stories

-1. As a user, I want to understant what the site is for.
+1. As a user, I want to understand what the site is for.
-2. As a user, I want to be able to find easily recipes to cook matching my ability in the kitchen.
+2. As a user, I want to be able to easily find recipes to cook matching my ability in the kitchen.
 3. As a user, I want to be able to easily navigate through the site even on my first visit.
 4. As a user, I want to be able to find recipes that I have seen on the site in the past.
 5. As a user, I want to be able to contact the owner of the website.